acerbilab/mhi-resources/python_packages_walkthrough.md

 ## Updating the package version

 Fortunately, this part is simple.

+### Updating the version on PyPI

+Re-run steps 3-5 from the first section above, and upload the new `.whl` and `.tar.gz` files to PyPI with `twine`.

+### Updating the version on `conda-forge`

-All you should need to do re-run steps 3-5 from the first section above, and upload the new `.whl` and `.tar.gz` files to PyPI with `twine`.
-After the package becomes available on PyPI, `conda-forge` should automatically find the new version and issue a PR to the feedstock repo, which a recipe maintainer can approve in order to update the `conda-forge` version.
+After the package becomes available on PyPI, `conda-forge` should automatically find the new version (this might take a few hours).
+After that, the `conda-forge` process will automatically issue a PR to the feedstock repo, which a recipe maintainer can approve in order to update the `conda-forge` version.
+After approval, the binary on the `conda-forge` cloud/repo will be automatically updated within 24 hours.